kovacikostanca/Data-Science-Portfolio/Customer Churn Prediction/README.md

 ## Project Objective

-Customer churn is one of the most expensive problems in Telecom industry, he rate at which subscribers leave for competitors or cancel services.
+Customer churn is one of the most expensive problems in Telecom industry, the rate at which subscribers leave for competitors or cancel services.
 Because acquiring a new customer costs significantly more than retaining an existing one, telcos rely heavily on data analytics and predictive modeling to identify at-risk users before they leave.
 This project builds a production-grade churn prediction system that:

 - Identifies high-risk customers before they leave